mohamed20222023/EX.ProductTask/README.md

 ## Architecture
 - The application follows the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) pattern, separating concerns into layers like Domain, Application, Infrastructure, and Presentation.

-## Testing
-- The solution includes a unit test project using xUnit to ensure the reliability and correctness of the application.

 ## Repository Submission
 - The project is hosted on a version control system such as GitHub, providing a clear history of changes and collaboration.